Measure Protein, Moisture, and Fat in Seconds: How NIR Reads Molecular Bonds in Your Grain and Feed

 Mid-infrared spectroscopy targets basic vibrations — the first, strongest absorption of each bond type.
 The NIR region works almost entirely with overtones and combination bands.
 An overtone occurs when a bond absorbs enough energy to jump two or more vibrational levels at once rather than just one.
 A combination band arises when two different vibrations within the same molecule are excited simultaneously.

 Here's why this matters on the plant floor: overtone absorptions are naturally weaker than fundamentals — typically 10 to 100 times weaker.
 That sounds like a problem, but it's exactly what makes NIR practical in grain and feed operations.
 NIR light penetrates centimeters into a sample rather than micrometers.
-A feed mill I worked with ran whole-kernel corn through an at-line instrument without grinding, dissolving, or destroying a single sample.
+Whole-kernel corn can be scanned at-line without grinding, dissolving, or destroying a single sample.
 Try that with mid-IR.
-The trade-off is congested spectra — bands overlap heavily — which is why chemometrics is needed to extract useful information.
-For a deeper look at how the physics and chemometrics connect, see How NIR Spectroscopy Works: Physics, Chemometrics, and Instrument Design.

 Key NIR regions for grain, feed, and oilseed practitioners:

-| 1400–1450 | O-H first overtone | Moisture in grain, dairy, feed |
+1400–1450O-H first overtoneMoisture in grain, dairy, feed

-| 2050–2100 | N-H combination band | Protein in soy, corn, wheat |
+2050–2100N-H combination bandProtein in soy, corn, wheat

-These regions aren't arbitrary — they trace directly back to the bond physics described above.
-A quality manager who understands this table can have an informed conversation about calibration wavelength selection instead of treating the instrument as a black box that either works or doesn't.
-When I work with clients reviewing calibration reports, the first thing I check is whether the model's strongest wavelength loadings actually align with this table.
+When reviewing calibration reports, the first check is whether the model's strongest wavelength loadings align with this table.
 If your moisture calibration isn't pulling heavily from the 1400–1450 nm or 1900–2000 nm region, that mismatch deserves an explanation before you trust the predictions.
 For how this translates to what NIR actually measures in production, see what NIR spectroscopy measures in food, feed, and grain.

 What Sets the Vibration Frequency?
 Bond Strength and Atomic Mass

 Two factors determine where a peak lands in your spectrum — and confusing them is one reason calibration troubleshooting goes sideways.
 Bond strength (force constant) controls how stiff the spring is.
 Atomic mass (reduced mass) controls how heavy the weights on that spring are.
-A C-H bond hums differently than an O-H bond; a C-C single bond sits at a different frequency than a C=C double bond.
+A C-H bond hums differently than an O-H bond.
+A C-C single bond sits at a different frequency than a C=C double bond.
 Both factors are always acting together.

 Note: These two factors — bond strength and atomic mass — are independent of each other.
 A bond can be strong but involve heavy atoms (shifting frequency down), or weak but involve light atoms (shifting it up).
 The observed frequency in your spectrum always reflects both influences acting together.